 All visitors, including parents, relatives, volunteers, etc. must first report to the office upon entering school.
+Volunteers who are supervising a class party or activity may not bring younger siblings into the school during their assigned volunteer duty.
 Please do not veer from your assigned volunteer duty or interrupt classroom activities while school is in session.
 Teachers will cooperate in making an appointment to discuss pupil progress after school.